-The network card has assigned IP address by DHCP server from Wireless router.
-If there is not any DHCP server on the network, click Options to assign IP address manually.
+The network card has assigned an IP address by DHCP server from Wireless router.
+If there is not any DHCP server on the network, click Options to assign an IP address manually.

 Everything is good.
 Now try to configure Windows 10 network.